luohaoliu/interview-question-practice/SQL_concept_review.md

 The following SQL statement copies data from more than one table into a new table.

 SELECT Customers.CustomerName, Orders.OrderID INTO CustomersOrderBackup2017 FROM Customers LEFT JOIN Orders ON Customers.CustomerID = Orders.CustomerID;

+The SQL INSERT INTO SELECT Statement

+The INSERT INTO SELECT statement copies data from one table and inserts it into another table.
+INSERT INTO SELECT requires that data types in source and target tables match.
+The existing records in the target table are unaffected.